-Module 3 aims at providing concepts, tools and methods to understand how to describe and analyse infrastructure decision making processes throughout the phases of planning and management.
-This part includes exercises done in class.
+Module 4 aims at providing concepts, tools and methods to understand how to describe and analyse infrastructure decision making processes throughout the phases of planning and management.
+This part includes exercises done in class and a lecture to clarify doubts.